ddovod/jet-live/README.md

 \* macos port is not completed yet, but will be ready in a couple of weeks or so.

 ### Prerequisites
-You need `c++11` compilant compiler.
+You need `c++11` compliant compiler.
 Also there're several dependencies which are bundled in:
 - `nlohmann json` (header only): needed to parse `compile_commands.json` file
 - `argh` (header only): needed to parse compilation options
 - `teenypath` (1 .h/1 .cpp): needed to deal with filesystem